Purpose and Vision

 The community centre, established in one of the last traditional houses of the village, is offering creative arts classes on the weekends for school going children.
 It also has a creche/kindergarten, evening tuition, and is actively uncovering remnants of original performing and craft skills in the local villages surrounding the International Community Project of Auroville.
 The purpose of these activities is to keep alive this intangible heritage through youthful interest, classes, studies and special programs.

 Promotion of diversity

-The center has identified some of the last living exponents, elders and resource people of the communities in performing and martial arts, festival customs and crafts.
+The centre has identified some of the last living exponents, elders and resource people of the communities in performing and martial arts, festival customs and crafts.
 The idea is to document their skills and techniques and expose selected youth to workshops and classes of the ancient practices of five chosen genres: Kummi, Kollattam, Tapattam, Silambam and Koothu.

-This raises communal awareness and revitalizes the endangered, intangible heritage through offering the young generation opportunities to learn and get established in these hardly practiced performing skills, which are still in high demand at traditional festivals and with international visitors.
+This raises communal awareness and revitalizes the endangered, intangible heritage through offering the young generation opportunities to learn and get established in these hardly practised performing skills, which are still in high demand at traditional festivals and with international visitors.